 Art show features local interpretations

-An upcoming art show features the works of four local artists and their take on some familiar spots.
+An art show through November features the works of four local artists and their take on some familiar spots.

 Take Four: New Art by Joanne Geisel, Ann Hair, Barbara Bear Jamison, and Gale Smith showcases the women’s paintings, all individual interpretations of iconic Wilmington scenes from locations such as Airlie Gardens and the Lower Cape Fear Hospice’s garden.

 Admission is free, and a portion of art sales and an original work raffle benefits Lower Cape Fear Hospice.
 Here is a little about each participating artist.